Last Updated on

 Sitting on the edge of the couch, her back straight and her hands meticulously placed on her lap, she continues: “I was very scared.
 I thought I was going to die.
 I couldn’t breathe properly and I was suffocating … it was like I was in a dream.
 It didn’t seem real to me what was happening.
 I was trembling, I was all sweating and I was thinking – God, am I going to die now?”

 She told me that the panic attack also has other effects on her body such as chest pain, which makes patients believe that they have a heart attack, numbness in limbs, cold and hot sweats.

 When she was consulted by the emergency doctor she was told that she had a panic attack and was given calcium and some vitamins.
 She was advised to do some more detailed blood tests.
 The tests were all good despite all the symptoms she had.

-Although a panic attack is very intense, it has various symptoms perceived as threatening, no one has died from an attack.
-It goes away after only a few minutes.
+Although a panic attack is very intense and it has various symptoms perceived as threatening, no one has died from an attack.
+It goes away after only a few seconds or minutes.

 Veronica wanted to know what anxiety treatment entails.
 She refused to go to a psychiatrist, although for her anxiety it is indicated she takes medication.
 She thinks that taking pills will make her addicted and she wants to avoid this at any cost.
 She wants to use the psychotherapy approach to anxiety.

 Medication is recommended in cases of anxiety and panic, this recommendation should not be avoided.
 At the same time the patient cannot be forced to take medicines if he doesn’t want to.

 In the case of Veronica, psychotherapy supported by the drug treatment can help her recover faster, reintegrate in society and resume her previous activities: work, studies and meetings with friends.
 But due to her refusal to take drugs, we will rely on psychotherapy, which is sufficient for the treatment of the anxiety disorder she suffers.